HaoboGu/ors/README.md

+**DEPRECIATED**: You can use the official onnxruntime Rust binding instead: https://github.com/microsoft/onnxruntime/tree/main/rust

+---

 # ors - onnxruntime bindings for rust
 This project provides Rust bindings of Microsoft's [onnxruntime](https://github.com/microsoft/onnxruntime), which is a machine learning inference and training framework.